nakkyung0/nakkyung0.github.io/_posts/2026-06-08-StolenMount.md

 ![Right-click context menu showing Follow > TCP Stream](/assets/img/TryHackMe/StolenMount/2.png)

-_Following the TCP stream lets us see the full raw data exchanged during the NFS session_

 This is a crucial step in PCAP forensics.
 NFS runs over TCP, which means file data is split across many individual packets.
 By following the stream, Wireshark reassembles all those packets into the complete byte sequence - letting us see the actual content that was transferred between the attacker and the server.

 ---